jubuyer/realtime-route-overlay/README.md

-# Real-Time Route Overlay for Augmented Visual Navigation
+# HPML Project: Optimizing UFLDv2 For GPS Path Projection

+## Team Information
+- Jubayer Ahmed (ja3847)
+- Kahou Lei (kl3641)
+- Phoebe Tang (ft2619)
-**Team:** Jubayer Ahmed, Kahou Lei, Phoebe Tang, Tianshu Chu
+- Tianshu Chu (tc3396)

 **Institution:** Columbia University

 ---

-## Overview
+## 1. Problem Statement
-This repository implements a real-time augmented reality navigation pipeline that overlays GPS-based routes from OpenStreetMap or recorded GPS logs directly onto live or pre-recorded video feeds (e.g., walking or driving footage).
-The system aligns the map coordinates with the camera’s visual perspective to create an intuitive visual navigation experience.

-Our focus is on real-time inference performance, low-latency overlay rendering, and efficient edge deployment using NVIDIA GPUs and TensorRT optimization.
+In this work, we frame the problem as an optimization
+challenge: how to improve the throughput and latency of a lane-detection-based AR pipeline while preserving geometric accuracy.
+Rather than focusing on training novel models, we target system-level optimizations, including data loading, batching, and inference execution, to enable scalable, real-time AR navigation suitable for high-volume video processing.

 ---

+## 2. Model Description
-## Base Model: Ultra Fast Lane Detection v2
+### Base Model: Ultra Fast Lane Detection v2

 ### What is UFLDv2?
 Ultra Fast Lane Detection v2 is a state-of-the-art lane detection model that reformulates lane detection as a row-wise classification problem rather than traditional pixel-wise segmentation.
 This approach significantly reduces computational cost while maintaining high accuracy.